EARLY CHURCH FATHERS: EXCERPTS FROM CHRISTIAN WRITINGS, 100-200 A.D.

 ******* ABOUT THIS BLOG *********

 Various posts, dealing mainly with science/faith issues, are listed on the right hand side of the main window.
 There are longer essays or letters (e.g. STAN 3) that are accessed by clicking the tabs at the top of the page.
-Skim the README page to get an overview of what is in these letters.
+Skim the ABOUT page to get an overview of what is in these letters.